 When someone types in “quotes” your account will come up as one of the options.
 So, let’s say your username is “@words_inspire” (this is not a real account, any match is coincidental) then, you should use a name that says, “Quotes for Life”.
 Just by using the word “quotes” in either your name or username, it will rank your account higher than those accounts without that word in their names.

 Don’t get too hung up on choosing a name for your account or even your company.
 A name doesn’t mean anything until it actually does something for people.
-That’s what people will remember.
+That’s what people are going to remember.
 For example, nobody knew what the word “Google” meant before they came out.

 Choose a name and move on.